-Why You Should Be Using Mobile Boarding Passes
+Why Should You Use a Mobile Boarding Pass?

-When there are no glitches, mobile boarding passes are very convenient.
+Mobile boarding passes are incredibly time-saving and very convenient.

 - Lastly, it reduces waste and diminishes the chances that nefarious folk will get hold of your discarded boarding pass and extract the travel information embedded in the bar code.